aiplanethub/mini-bootcamp-introduction-to-pandas/indexing-selecting-and-assigning/1484-Assigning.md

 # Assigning

-* Assigning a data to a DataFrame is very easy.
+* Assigning data to a DataFrame is very easy.
 You can do this using one line of code.
-* Say you want all the entries in Names column to be ‘DPhi’:
+* Say you want all the entries in the Names column to be ‘DPhi’: